 3.3 Termination of Participation.

-A Participant will cease being a Participant in the Plan, and coverage under the Plan for the Participant and his Dependents will terminate as specified in Appendix G.
+A Participant will cease being a Participant in the Plan and coverage under the Plan for the Participant and his or her Dependents shall terminate as specified in accordance with Appendix F.

 ARTICLE IV FUNDING